eclipse-californium/californium/MIGRATION_HINTS_4.md

 `org.eclipse.californium.elements.util.StringUtil.base64ToByteArray(String)` throws now `IllegalArgumentException` for invalid content instead of returning an empty array.

+Introduce `ProtocolScheduledExecutorService` interface to simplify main and secondary executors.

+Add `ExecutorsUtil.newProtocolScheduledThreadPool(int, ThreadFactory)` and `ExecutorsUtil.newSingleThreadedProtocolExecutor(ThreadFactory)` to created implementations of `ProtocolScheduledExecutorService`.

 ### Scandium:

 The removing of the deprecated function `DTLSConnector.onInitializeHandshaker` showed, that a single custom `SessionListener` is not enough, if a derived class has overridden it.
 Therefore `DTLSConnector.addSessionListener` has been added.